-It depends on each individual or any medical condition.
+It depends on each individual or if having any medical condition.

 Elderly people with joint or bone relating diseases like osteoarthritis might have greater adverse effects.
 Healthy and younger individuals with a wealth of knowledge on posture and physical activities are not prone to encounter this problem.

 Obese or overweight people when climbing stairs will give extra weight to the knee on every step they are climbing.
 This will also result in sooner pain in the knee.
 So it is not recommended to climb a lot of stairs for them.